srwalter/wheresthebeef/README.md

 If you do the above, then you can use the createUser and grantRole procedures in procedures.sql for user and role administration.

+NOTE: you should be sure to create all procedures using the account just created, particularly not root.
+This is because procedures get the permissions of the user that defines them by default.
+Therefore, creating the procedures as root means that they will run with excess privilege.

 If you name your procedures and parameters using camelCase or StudlyCaps, then they will be automatically converted to natural english spacing and capitalization.